 AceReader contains a generous mix of literary and informational texts.
 The General Test Set, composed of 260 readings at 13 levels, relies on literary work and storytelling for a large percentage of the lower levels, e.g. Levels 01-03.
 As the levels increase in difficulty, the program provides more informational text, sometimes a constructed, topical reading and sometimes an excerpt from a well-known document or book.
 In addition, the Specialty Test Sets are divided between informational stories and more detailed non-fiction works.
 Topics include American History, Earth & Space Science, Famous People, Fun Facts, and SAT-ACT Prep.

-AceReader also comes with 625 e-books, which contain a mix of myths and legends from around the world, classic literature, biographies, historical documents, the natural and social sciences, and critical essays from a variety of disciplines.
+AceReader also comes with a library of e-books, which contain a mix of myths and legends from around the world, classic literature, biographies, historical documents, the natural and social sciences, and critical essays from a variety of disciplines.
 Every attempt has been made to include a wide variety of themes, lengths, and degrees of complexity so that all students, no matter what their level, can find material that interests them and helps them to build content knowledge.

 "The reading standards focus on students’ ability to read carefully and grasp information, arguments, ideas, and details based on evidence in the text.
 Students should be able to answer a range of text-dependent questions, whose answers require inferences based on careful attention to the text."